High Reps vs. Low Reps: Which Rep Scheme is Best in 2024?

 Think of weight lifting like practice; you don't get better at anything without practicing it.
 Your muscle fibers (and nervous system) need to be stimulated with the appropriate amount of weight and rep ranges to adapt, grow, and contract more forcefully.

-Reps for Muscle Growth the Muscular Strength-Endurance Continuum
+The Muscular Strength-Endurance Continuum

 Heavy Weights for Low Reps vs. Light Weights for High Reps

 Lifting heavy weights for low reps indeed recruits the greatest amount of type-2 fast-twitch muscle fibers, which also happen to be the largest muscle fibers.
-Hence, being strong is critical for muscle growth.
+Hence, being strong is critical for long-term muscle growth.

 Why is that, you ask?